DeadlyArtist/aidevsuite/README.md

 Code is run in a worker from a sandboxed iframe, allowing secure execution of arbitrary code.
 Both the worker and the iframe are recreated for every code execution.

-For security, please do not enter sensitive data into scripts that rely on external code.
+For your security, please do not enter sensitive data into scripts that rely on external code.

 ## License